 The Association for International Road Travel reports that more than 37,000 people die in car crashes each year.
 These crashes are responsible for approximately 2.35 million injuries or disabilities.
-If you are ever in a car crash speak to a car accident attorney in Florida.
-These attorneys have experience handling your case as well protecting your rights.
-Here are the first steps you should take if you’re involved in a car crash.
+If you are ever in a car crash, speak to a car accident attorney in Florida.
+These attorneys have experience handling your case as well as protecting your rights.
+Here are the first steps you should take if you’re involved in a car crash:

 Call the police and local authorities